-I have Macho Icons & Heroes who populate my personal mythology.
+I have many Heroes and Macho Icons who populate my personal mythology.

-Don’t ask where they came from, because I just can’t pinpoint it.
+Don’t ask where I got them from, because I just wouldn’t be able to pinpoint it.

-They have come from everywhere, picked up higgledy-piggledy along the way from history, fairy tales, science fiction novels, movies, cartoons, religions and the racial unconscious.
+They have come from everywhere and through the eclectic nature of my existence, picked up higgledy-piggledy, here and there, along several walks of life; from history, from fairy tales, from science fiction novels, movies, cartoons, world religions, my imagination and the mythology of a universal collective unconscious.

-They are clans of Samurai, Vikings, Mongol Hordes, Celts, Tartars and, of course, the Gladiators of the Roman Empire .
+They are variously, but not exclusively: clans of Samurai, Viking Tribes, The Immortals of Persia, The Spartan Hoplites, Mongol Hordes, Celts, Tartars and, of course, the Gladiators of ancient Rome.

-But since I have never travelled in Japan, Mongolia or Iceland, but have done some travelling in Italy, Rome being one of my favourite cities, it is the Gladiator who holds the lion’s share of my interest along with a big slice of my imagination.
+Since I have never travelled in Japan, Mongolia or Iceland, but have done some travelling in Italy, Rome being one of my favourite cities, it is the Roman Gladiator who holds the lion’s share of my interest along with a big slice of my imagination.

-I am interested in how these men of action lived, died, loved, fought, drank and of course, trained & ate.
+I am interested in how these men of action lived, died, loved, fought, drank and of course, ate and trained.

-According to recent archaeological research, Gladiator pectorals were far from being finely carved platters of beef, their abdominals were not 6 packs, but more like a single huge mass covered in quivering layers of subcutaneous and visceral fat.
+According to recent archaeological research, Gladiator pectorals were far from being finely carved platters of beef, their abdominals were not 6 packs, but more like single huge masses of lard covered layers of subcutaneous and visceral fat.

-Gladiatorial meals did not resemble the paleo or meat-and-fish diets now associated with elite warriors and athletes but were more in line with the food guidelines of Sumo wrestlers.
+Gladiatorial meals did not resemble the paleo or meat-and-fish diets of today’s elite warriors and athletes but were more in line with the food choices of Japanese Sumo wrestlers.

 Gladiator Diets were mostly vegan, carbohydrate-heavy and fattening.

-Their main meal was based on barley, spelt, flavoured with honey and spices.
-Any variation on this meal would have been legumes, beans and very rarely some red meat, fish, fowl or eggs.
+Their main meal was based on barley & spelt, flavoured with honey and spices.
+Any variation to this meal plan would have been legumes, beans and, very rarely, a morsel of red meat, fish, fowl or an egg.

-This carbohydrate-rich diet would have allowed the gladiator to put on large amounts of subcutaneous and visceral fat.
+This low protein, carbohydrate-rich diet would have allowed the gladiator to put on large amounts of subcutaneous and visceral fat.

-Because, when you have a spear or sword thrust into you, because muscle is vascular, it bleeds out and reacts more critically than layers of less complex fat.
+Because, when you have a spear or sword thrust into your guts, the muscle being vascular tissue, bleeds out and reacts more acutely than layers of less active & complex fat mass.

-In other words, fat protects vital organs from damage better than muscle and therefore, the theory went, was more useful for survival in the deadly game played out in the arena.
+In other words, fat protects vital organs from damage better than muscle and therefore was more useful for survival in the game of death played out in the arena.